oliviamohning/goatonomics/README.md

 ## Future Work
 - Actually make the PowerBI dashboard.
 I'm so looking forward to this.
 For now, I need to sleep the sickness away.
-- Add DAX measure for Goat Happiness Index 2.0 (Now With More Angst)
+- Add DAX measure for Goat Happiness Index 2.0
 - Integrate weather data in a new table to predict bleat frequency vs weather and show I can do JOINs in SQL or something
 - Maybe create a machine learning model to detect impending barnyard drama, but I don't know how I'd measure the drama.
 Another table will need to be created, or we will scrap this idea and speak no more of it.
 - Replace all visuals with goat emojis once I'm employed
 - Reincarnate as a wild goat after I die of natural causes, surrounded by my loving family

 ---